 - Cut heavily processed foods from your regular diet.

 - Limit alcoholic beverages.
 Your body will metabolize the alcohol first.
 The food will sit and wait.

 Are you watching your weight?
-Learn more about your idea weight by taking our free, quick online risk assessment by clicking here.
+Learn more about your idea. weight by taking a free online quiz.

-Dr. Nick Pryomski is a family medicine physician at Aurora Health Center in Racine, Wis.
+Dr. Nick Pryomski is a family medicine physician at Aurora Health Center in Racine, WI.

 About the Author